-Decorating a small room is a challenge, mostly because it's hard to know where to put anything.
-Once you come up with some viable storage ideas, the next step is to make all your stuff look good, too.
+Decorating a small room can be a challenge, especially because it's hard to know where to place anything.
+The first step is to identify some viable storage ideas; then you need to make all your stuff look good.

 Hang a Table From the Ceiling